AlvaresJu/starwars_planet_search/README.md

 ```

 # Contributions and Authors
   As described, this project was proposed by [Trybe](https://www.betrybe.com/) and developed by _[Juliana Álvares](https://www.linkedin.com/in/juliana-alvares/)_ during the Web Development course.
-Therefore, Trybe provided some base configuration and aids files for the project.
+Therefore, Trybe provided some auxiliary and base configuration files for the project, as well as integration tests with Cypress.
 The authorship specification of the main documents is as follows:

   Files/directories developed by the project author (Juliana Álvares):
   > /src/**